-with onshore power, which will strengthen our appeal as a destination for cruise lines tion from both the industry and from our guests, which we are very proud about.
+Under Global Ports Holding's direction, Valletta Cruise Port has amassed an impressive haul of international prizes.
+For example, it was named the world's best cruise terminal for sustainability at the World Cruise Awards 2022 and it was voted the best global port of call by cruise customers at the leading international travel fair Fitur in 2023.
+"We have won recognition from both the industry and from our guests, which we are very proud about.
 Being recognized by our guests gives us great pleasure in particular because, at the end of the day, we are here to supply customer satisfaction."

 He believes the port's new environment-friendly power system and expanded quay will encourage more North American lines to visit, while those with a presence already will increase their trip frequency: "It's a great opportunity to attract more American tourists to Malta, which is a hidden gem that provides a wow factor in terms of exceeding guests' expectations."